zipvilization/Zipvilization/world/solumview/index.md

 parent: The World
 nav_order: 9
 description: >
-  SolumView is the detailed exploration layer of Zipvilization.
-It allows Humans and AI to move from the global world represented by SolumWorld into individual Colonists, Territories, development, Zips, and history.
+  SolumView is the detailed territorial exploration layer of Zipvilization.
+  It allows Humans and AI to move from the broad world represented by SolumWorld into individual Colonists, Territories, internal structures, Farms, Zips, development, and history.
 permalink: /world/solumview/
 ---

 # SolumView

-A world can be seen from far away.
+A world can be explored from above.

-But eventually, we want to look closer.
+But eventually, we want to enter it.

-**SolumView is the detailed exploration layer of Zipvilization.**
+**SolumView is the detailed territorial exploration layer of Zipvilization.**

-SolumWorld shows Zipvilization as a world.
+SolumWorld shows Zipvilization at world scale.

-SolumView lets us move inside that representation and inspect individual Colonists and their Territories.
+SolumView begins when we enter the Territory of a specific Colonist and continue deeper.

+From world to Colonist.

-From world scale to Territory.
+From Colonist to Territory.

-From Territory to Colonist.
+From Territory to internal structure.

-From Colonist to detail.
+From structure to Farms.

+And, at its deepest future level, from Farms to the Zips living and developing inside them.

-> **SolumWorld shows the world.**
+> **SolumWorld lets us explore Zipvilization.**
 >
-> **SolumView lets us look closer.**
+> **SolumView lets us enter it.**

 → **[Explore SolumWorld](/world/solumworld/)**
 → **[Discover Colonists](/world/colonists/)**